JeffDeCola/jeffCoin/README.md

 Each Node has it's own wallet, so now you can send jeffCoins/Value.
 To do this, use the Webserver and API.
 You will notice only the Founders have jeffCoins to send.
-So Jeff or Matt will not be able to send coins at this point.
+So Jeff or Matt will not be able to send coins until the Founder gives them some.

 Send some coins from the Founders to Jeff or Matt and note they are pending.
 That's because they are not validated.
 Like bitcoin, you will need